Scope and Aims of the Journal

 Editorial Procedure and Policy

 Submission and Review Process—To facilitate automated publication, submissions should conform to the word count and the publication template (see below) for each type of article.
+Authors are not charged for manuscript submission.
 Papers submitted to APPS will first be reviewed by an editor for content, suitability to the journal, and conformity to the guidelines.
 Depending upon the type of manuscript and the subject matter, manuscripts will be sent out for peer review by scientists with relevant experience, a panel of reviewing editors, and/or the Associate Editors.
 Review will generally be completed within one month for Primer Notes and two months for other types of articles.
 Authors will be expected to return revised manuscripts within two weeks (for Primer, Software, Genomic Resources, and Protocol Notes) or four weeks (for Review and Application Articles) of an editorial decision.
 Revisions will be evaluated for satisfactory response to editorial comments and checked for conformity to format guidelines; accepted manuscripts will undergo a light copyedit.
 Authors will be solely responsible for any errors that appear in the published version.

 APPS requires that at least one colleague whose first language is English critically read and edit the manuscript before submission.
 Clear grammar, sentence structure, and spelling are essential for reader comprehension and are required of all manuscripts.
 Manuscripts may be returned without review if the English needs significant improvement.